invisibleroads/invisibleroads-tutorials/life-languages-communicate.rst

-    eye for eye, tooth for tooth = ojo por ojo, diente por diente now is your chance to shine while you can = date brillo cadena que tu mojo llega you want the moon, it will cost you = el que quiere celeste, que le cueste he who is born to be a tamale will receive the corn husks from the sky = el que nace para tamal, del cielo le caen las hojas from such a stick, such a splinter = de tal palo, tal astilla
+    eye for eye, tooth for tooth = ojo por ojo, diente por diente now is your chance to shine while you can = date brillo cadena que tu mojo llega you want the moon, it will cost you = si quiere celeste, que le cueste he who is born to be a tamale will receive the corn husks from the sky = el que nace para tamal, del cielo le caen las hojas from such a stick, such a splinter = de tal palo, tal astilla